MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ## To assign permission sets to users or user groups
 You can assign permissions to users in two ways:
 - Define permission sets on a user's user card.
-- Select the check box for a user, on a column, for a related permission set, on a row, in the **Permission Set by User** page.
+- Select the check box for a user, on a column, for a related permission set, on a row, on the **Permission Set by User** page.
     With this method, you can also assign permissions sets to user groups.

 ### To assign a permission set on a user card